 4 – Lay the table for breakfast and drinks

 One of the joys of renting a villa in France or Italy is the opportunity to dine ‘al fresco’, perhaps with a marvellous view to admire.
 You need to help your potential guests visualise this experience.
 So instead of a bare dining table, lay it for breakfast with fresh fruit, juice and cakes (more colourful and informal than dinner).
 Set up a couple of wine glasses with a bottle of wine on your favourite spot for an evening drink.

 Your table tennis table may not be as beautiful as your new lamp or curtains, but it can be a really important piece of equipment for family groups so show a photo of it.
 Let them see what they can experience at the villa.
 The same goes for bikes, games, books, toys and other things your guests like to have on holiday.
 They don’t need to dominate the photo but they can be included discreetly in your gallery.
 Make sure there are enough loungers around the pool and chairs around tables for the maximum occupancy.

 6 – Professional lighting for interiors

 When possible, invest in professional photography.
 Although amateur photographers with a good eye can take lovely photos of the villa outside, a professional will do a better job.
 Interiors can look dark and uninviting without special lighting and a wide angle.
 Open the windows and there is too much light, keep them closed with the lights on and the rooms looks uninviting, even with amateur photo editing.
-If you have a professional, then be sure to assist with the photo shoot, setting tables and displaying fresh fruit and flowers.
+If a professional photographer comes to your villa, then be sure to assist with the photo shoot, setting tables and displaying fresh fruit and flowers.